JAZZ STUDIES OVERVIEW

 The Georgia Tech Jazz Program, under the direction of Dr. Chip Crotts, provides a great opportunity to study one of America’s greatest and most unique art forms.
 The Jazz Ensembles explore music from the late 1920’s through the present day, including works by composers such as Duke Ellington, Bill Holman, Sammy Nestico, Charles Mingus and Pat Metheny.
 Emphasis in these groups is focused on ensemble playing and the art of improvisation, an essential element in jazz tradition.

-Typically, 1 large jazz ensemble is offered each semester, as well as the opportunity to perform in one of our small jazz combo ensemble.
-Each ensemble presents concerts during an academic semester, in addition to numerous on and off-campus events throughout the year.
+Typically, 2 large jazz ensembles are offered each semester, as well as the opportunity to perform in one of our 3-4 small jazz combos.
+Each ensemble presents several concerts during an academic semester, in addition to on and off-campus events throughout the year.
 The Jazz Program also strives to bring professional artists to campus on a regular basis, and students will often have the opportunity to perform with these musicians and clinicians in concert during the year.

-Jazz Ensemble rehearsals are Tues/Thurs between 3:05-4:25 in Rm 207/209, Couch Music Building.
-Jazz Combos meet Tues/Thurs between 5:00-7:00pm, once per week with a coach, and once per week for separately.
+Jazz Ensemble rehearsals are Tues/Thurs from 3:00-4:15pm, while the Jazz Combos meet Tues/Thurs from 4:30-5:45pm.
+Both jazz ensembles are run by a faculty director, while each combo rehearses once per week with a combo coach, and once per week for separately.
 A sample weekly Jazz Ensemble rehearsal schedule can be found here:

 Auditions are required for participation in the jazz ensembles or combos.
-Auditions are typically held on the first two days of each academic semester and sign-up sheets can be found on the door of Room 207/209, Couch Music Building, the first day prior to each semester.
+Auditions are typically held on the first two days of each academic semester and sign-up sheets can be found on the door of West Village 171, the first day prior to each semester.
 All audition requirements can be found below under “Jazz Audition Information.”
 While every effort is made to provide an opportunity for all students, group size and experience level will often dictate our ability to do so.
 Ability to read music and play by ear is highly desirable, but not always required, given each unique ensemble setting.

 Course Name: Jazz Ensemble